hatmahat/ImageProcessingThesis/README.md

 # Image Processing: Mark 2
 ## A. Example results with no histogram equalization :
-(skip this part, Mark 1 had already good results for white blood cells nucleus segmentations)
+(skip this part, Mark 1 already have good results for white blood cells nucleus segmentations)

 ## B. Example results with  histogram equalization (Green Thresholding) :